Shire to buy NPS for $5.2 billion to boost rare disease drugs

-LONDON (Reuters) - Shire Plc has agreed to buy U.S. group NPS Pharmaceuticals Inc for $5.2 billion, the Dublin-based drugmaker’s biggest acquisition yet as it seeks to strengthen its position in the lucrative field of medicines for rare diseases.
+LONDON (Reuters) - Shire Plc has agreed to buy NPS Pharmaceuticals Inc for $5.2 billion in its biggest acquisition yet, as the Dublin-based drugmaker strengthens its position in the lucrative field of medicines for rare diseases.

+Shire Chief Executive Officer Flemming Ornskov told Reuters he would keep looking for more deals to grow the company into a biotech powerhouse.

-Shire will pay $46 per NPS share, representing a premium of nearly 10 percent to NPS’s Friday close, the two companies said on Sunday.
+Shire will pay $46.00 per NPS share, representing a premium of nearly 10 percent to NPS’ Friday close, the two companies said on Sunday.

 The move will not come as a huge surprise, since Shire was first linked to NPS in May 2014.
-When plans for Shire to sell itself to AbbVie Inc fell apart in October, Shire said it could take another look at previous deal prospects and reports of Shire’s interest resurfaced in mid-December.
+When plans for Shire to sell itself to AbbVie Inc fell apart in October, Shire said it could look again at earlier deal prospects and reports of Shire’s interest resurfaced in mid-December.

 “This is about growth and rare diseases, and it fits hand in glove with our strategy and our franchise,” Ornskov said.

-Analysts at Jefferies said the deal could boost earnings per share from 2016 by at least 12 percent.
-Shares in Shire edged slightly lower in morning trade on Monday, however, since the NPS deal is likely to reduce talk of Shire as a takeover target.

 The acquisition of New Jersey-based NPS will give Shire two significant new drugs.
-Gattex, a treatment for short-bowel syndrome (SBS), is already on the market, while Natpara, for hypoparathyroidism, is awaiting approval from the U.S. Food and Drug Administration.
+Gattex, a treatment for short-bowel syndrome, is already on the market, while Natpara, for hypoparathyroidism, is awaiting approval from the U.S. Food and Drug Administration.

-The FDA is expected to decide on the Natpara application by Jan.
-24. “I am confident that Natpara will be approved on the 24th, however ... there is absolutely no guarantee,” said NPS’s chief executive, Francois Nader.
+The FDA is slated to decide on the Natpara application by Jan.
+24. “I am confident that Natpara will be approved on the 24th, however ... there is absolutely no guarantee,” said NPS CEO Francois Nader.
 “Given our interactions with the FDA, I believe it will be approved.”

 “Both of them have significant sales potential and some have mentioned the word ‘blockbuster’,” he said.
 The term blockbuster applies to a drug with sales of $1 billion or more.